-- Student must qualify to receive a standard high school diploma with scholar designation, beginning with students entering 9th grade during the 2014-2015 school year. - Senior class rank (Valedictorian & Salutatorian inclusive) shall be based on a 4.0 unweighted grade point average on all courses taken for high school credit to two decimal places unrounded. - Calculations of GPAs for valedictorian and salutatorian shall be based upon coursework completed by the last day of the school year. - Students graduating from a three-year 18 Credit Graduation Program are eligible for Valedictorian and Salutatorian status. - Must complete the necessary coursework and test requirements to potentially qualify for Bright Futures Scholarship Awards at the Florida Academic or Medallion levels. - Must be enrolled the entire year of graduation (includes early admission and school board approved courses provided through virtual instruction programs) - Must earn credit in the following honors/advanced level courses: - o (4) English

-- o (4) Math

-- o (3) Science

-- (3) Social Studies

-- o (2) Credits in the same Foreign Language
+- Senior class rank (Valedictorian & Salutatorian Inclusive) shall be based on a 4.0 unweighted grade point average on all courses taken for high school credit to two decimal places unrounded. - Calculations of GPAs for valedictorian and salutatorian shall be based upon coursework completed by the last day of the school year. - Students graduating from a three-year 18 Credit Graduation Program are eligible for Valedictorian and Salutatorian status. - Must complete the necessary coursework and test requirements to potentially qualify for Bright Futures Scholarship Awards at the Florida Academic or Medallion levels. - Must be enrolled the entire year of graduation (includes early admission and school board approved courses provided through virtual instruction programs) - Must earn credit in the following honors/advanced level courses: - o (4) English - o (4) Math - o (3) Science - o (3) Social Studies - o (2) Credits in the same Foreign Language